farukkalimkara/pdsnd_github/README.md

 Bikeshare python project

 ### Description
-analysis of bikeshare system in three city: Chicago, New York City and Washington
+analysis of bikeshare system in three city: Chicago, New York City and Washington. add five line

 ### Files used
 Chicago, New York City, Washington bikeshare data that includes first 6 months information of 2017.